Engaging public institutions

 Unum recognizes that the actions of public policymakers have the potential to impact our daily business operations, and our political action committee, UnumPAC, offers us one tool for engaging in the process.

 We also realize the importance of transparency as it relates to our corporate political contributions.
 Unum has been recognized by the Center for Political Accountability for leadership in political spending disclosure and accountability practices.
-Access our policy statement on political contributions and our 2016 annual political contributions report.
-You may also view previous reports from 2015, 2014, 2013 and 2012.
+Access our policy statement on political contributions and our 2017 semi-annual political contributions report.
+You may also view previous reports from 2016, 2015, 2014, 2013 and 2012.